 -

 Chapel of the Immaculate Conception.
 Sculpture, carved wood, glass, metal.
 Second half of the 18th century.
-Carved wooden chapel with decoration on the upper part of the railing and vase-shaped balusters of a certain Baroque memory, which presents three of its four fronts in transparent glass and stands slightly on circular legs.
-Inside, a golden background can be seen (in the fourth front of the chapel, enhancing a carved and polychrome plant composition), and a polychrome sculpture of the Immaculate Conception surrounded by alternate flat and wavy and pointed and circular light rays.
-The carving stands on a pedestal, and presents a white tunic and a blue cloak; Mary stands on the Orb of Creation, in which a serpent appears (associated with Sin).
-The carving shows a clear influence of Spanish Baroque models, as well as certain details such as the posture that can be linked to Neoclassicism.
-This mixture and the maintenance of the Baroque influence are common in eighteenth-century Spanish sculpture.
+Carved wooden chapel with decoration on the upper part of the railing and balusters in the shape of a vase of a certain Baroque souvenir, which presents three of its four fronts in transparent glass and stands slightly on circular legs.
+Inside, you can see a golden background (on the fourth front of the chapel, highlighting a carved and polychrome plant composition), and a polychrome sculpture of the Immaculate Conception surrounded by alternating flat and wavy and pointed and circular light rays.
+The carving stands on a pedestal, and presents a white tunic and a blue mantle; Mary stands on the Orb of Creation, in which a snake appears (linked to Sin).
+The carving shows a clear influence of Spanish Baroque models, in addition to certain details such as posture that can be linked to Neoclassicism.
+This mixture and the maintenance of the Baroque influence are common in Spanish sculpture of the 18th century.

 · Size: 38,5x38x65 cms virgen